survivejs/react-book/manuscript/03_webpack_and_react.md

 ## React Component Styles

-Beyond ES6 classes, React allows you to construct components using `React.createClass()` and functions. `React.createClass()` was the original way to create components and it is still in use.
+Outside of ES6 classes, React allows you to construct components using `React.createClass()` and functions. `React.createClass()` was the original way to create components and it is still in use.
 The approaches aren't equivalent by default.

-When you are using `React.createClass` it is possible to inject functionality using mixins.
-This isn't possible in ES6 by default.
-Yet, you can use a helper such as [react-mixin](https://github.com/brigand/react-mixin).
+When you use `React.createClass` it is possible to inject functionality using mixins.
+Mixins aren't available in ES6 by default.
+Yet, you can use a helper such as [react-mixin](https://github.com/brigand/react-mixin) to provide some capabilities.
 In later chapters we will go through various alternative approaches.
 They allow you to reach roughly equivalent results as you can achieve with mixins.
 Often a decorator is all you need.

 Also, ES6 class based components won't bind their methods to `this` context by default.
-This is the reason why it's good practice to bind the context at the component constructor.
+This is the reason why it's good practice to bind the context in the component constructor.
 We will use this convention in this book.
-It leads to some extra code, but later on it is likely possible to refactor it out.
+It leads to some extra code, but later on it is often possible to refactor it out.

-The class based approach decreases the amount of concepts you have to worry about. `constructor` helps to keep things simpler than in `React.createClass` based approach.
+The class based approach decreases the amount of concepts you have to worry about. `constructor` helps to keep things simpler than in the `React.createClass` based approach.
 There you need to define separate methods to achieve the same result.

 ## Conclusion